CyphrRiot/ArchRiot/themes/tokyo-night/README.md

 ## 🚀 Usage

 After installation, the theme will be available in the OhmArchy theme rotation.
-Use `ohmarchy-theme-next` to cycle to the Tokyo Night theme.
+Use `theme-next` to cycle to the Tokyo Night theme.

 You can also preview the theme colors and components by running:

 ```bash
 ~/.local/share/omarchy/themes/tokyo-night/preview.sh
 ```